ray-project/ray/python/ray/rllib/README.rst

 RLLib's gradient-based algorithms are composed using two abstractions: Evaluators (evaluator.py) and Optimizers (optimizers/optimizer.py).
 Optimizers encapsulate a particular distributed optimization strategy for RL.
 Evaluators encapsulate the model graph, and once implemented, any Optimizer may be "plugged in" to any algorithm that implements the Evaluator interface.

-This pluggability enables optimization strategies to be re-used and improved across different algorithms and deep learning frameworks (RLlib's decoupled optimizer abstraction works with both TensorFlow and PyTorch, though currently only A3C has a PyTorch graph implementation).
+This pluggability enables optimization strategies to be re-used and improved across different algorithms and deep learning frameworks (RLlib's optimizers work with both TensorFlow and PyTorch, though currently only A3C has a PyTorch graph implementation).

 These are the currently available optimizers: